 Agency for Healthcare Research and Quality (AHRQ): Supports activities to further the agency's mission to improve the quality, safety, efficiency, and effectiveness of health care for all Americans.
 Example program:

-- Small Grant Program for Conference Support: Supports conferences that help to further its mission to improve the quality, safety, efficiency, and effectiveness of health care for all Americans.
+- AHRQ Conference Grant Programs (R13): Supports conferences that help to further its mission to improve the quality, safety, efficiency, and effectiveness of health care for all Americans.
 The types of conferences eligible for support include research development; research design and methodology; dissemination and implementation; research training, infrastructure, and career development.
-Awards are $50,000 maximum.
+Awards amount varies.

-- Small Research Grant Program: Supports different types of health services research projects including pilot and feasibility studies; secondary analysis of existing data; small, self-contained research projects; development of research methodology; and, development of new research technology.
+- AHRQ Small Research Grant Program (R03): Supports different types of health services research projects including pilot and feasibility studies; secondary analysis of existing data; small, self-contained research projects; development of research methodology; and, development of new research technology.
 Awards are up to $100,000 over two years.

 American Association of University Women (AAUW): Seeks to advance educational and professional opportunities for women in the United States and around the globe.
 Provides grants and fellowships, including: